yereverluvinunclebert/Panzer-CPU-gauge-Ywidget/README.md

  Dependencies:

- o A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX 11.
+ o A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX prior to Catalina.

  o Installation of the yahoo widget SDK runtime engine